Graduate Scholarships and Funding

 Quantitative GRE Scores

-* Starting May 1st, 2015, applicants will need a minimum Admission GPA of 3.0 in addition to the GRE or GMAT scores listed above to be eligible.
+* Applicants will need a minimum Admission GPA of 3.0 in addition to the GRE or GMAT scores listed above to be eligible.

 * Students must maintain the minimum GPA for their program in order to be eligible.